Maurice McTigue: High Commissioner to Canada

 In April 1994, he moved to Ottawa after being appointed High Commissioner to Canada.
 Concurrently, he served as non-resident High Commissioner to Jamaica, Barbados, Trinidad and Tobago, and Guyana.
 An amateur magician, whilst in Canada he co-founded the Ottawa Magicians Guild.
 As a political appointee with no previous international diplomatic experience of any note, McTigue experienced some difficulty with his management of the High Commission as its Head of Mission, arising from his unfamiliarity with the role.

 Despite that, in the 1998 Queen's Birthday Honours, McTigue was appointed a Companion of the Queen's Service Order for public services.

 Mercatus Center

-McTigue is director of the Government Accountability Project at the Mercatus Center at George Mason University.
+McTigue was Vice President for Outreach at the Mercatus Center at George Mason University.
 In 2003, he was appointed to the Office of Personnel Management Senior Review Committee, formed to make recommendations for new Human Resources systems at the then newly created Department of Homeland Security.
+He was a special advisor to Louisiana’s Commission on Streamlining Government and served on the Virginia Commission on Government Reform and Restructuring.